FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 FHBig's website is powered by [GitHub](https://github.com) and [Jekyll](https://jekyllrb.com) and hosted on the [gh-pages branch](https://github.com/FredHutch/FHBig/tree/gh-pages).
-We have both static pages (__About__,  __Resources__ and __Events__) and blog post pages on our gh-pages.
-The markdown files (\*.md) of the former live on the main directory (*.md) and that of latter on the `_post` folder.
+It contains both static pages (__About__,  __Resources__ and __Events__) and blog posts.
+The markdown files (\*.md) of the former live on the main directory and that of latter on the `_post` folder.

-Alougth the `gh-pages` branch is protected from being deleted and  force pushing, you can freely push without making _push request_ and waiting for approval.
+Alougth the `gh-pages` branch is protected from being deleted and  force pushing, you can, unlike the master branch, freely push items without making _push request_ and waiting for approval.

-To create a new post, you need to create a Markdown file in the `_post` folder.
+To create a new post, you need to create a markdown file in the `_post` folder.
 The name of the file must follow the following format:
 ```
-yyy-mm-dd-title.md
+yyyy-mm-dd-title.md
 ```

-The Markdown file must have a [YAML From Matter](https://jekyllrb.com/docs/frontmatter/) in the begining of the file.
+The markdown file must have a [YAML From Matter](https://jekyllrb.com/docs/frontmatter/) as the header.
 Here is an example:
 ```
 ---
 layout: post